Formally real field

-In mathematics, in particular in field theory and real algebra, a formally real field is a field that can be equipped with a (not necessarily unique) ordering that makes it an ordered field.
+In mathematics, in particular in field theory and real algebra, a formally real field is a field that can be equipped with an (not necessarily unique) ordering that makes it an ordered field.

 Alternative definitions

 The definition given above is not a first-order definition, as it requires quantifiers over sets.
 However, the following criteria can be coded as (infinitely many) first-order sentences in the language of fields and are equivalent to the above definition.

 A formally real field F is a field that satisfies one of the following equivalent properties: